 - The Education (Pupil Registration) (England) Regulations 2006 as amended by Education (Pupil Registration) (England) Regulations 2013 only allow Head teacher to authorise leave of absence (for any purpose) in exceptional circumstances - If the exceptional circumstances are agreed, the Head teacher will determine the length of the absence authorised - Requests for Leave of Absence should made in advance and before any arrangements confirmed or money committed - When making an application for Leave of Absence the resident parent is advised to give sufficient information and time to allow the Head teacher the opportunity to consider all the exceptional circumstances and to notify of their decision. - It is advised if you have not received notification regarding the leave of absence, it is the parents' responsibility to ascertain if the leave is authorised prior to the start of leave. - If Leave of Absence is granted, please contact school to discuss measures to minimise the impact of the absence on your child's academic progress - The school can only consider Leave of Absence requests which are made by the 'resident' parent ie the parent with whom the child normally resides.
-Please complete a Leave of Absence form for each child - Failure to make a request for a Leave of absence in advance covering the absence dates in full will result in the absence being recorded as unauthorised. - Unauthorised Leave of Absences will be referred to the Warwickshire Attendance Service upon the child's return to school
+Please complete a Leave of Absence form for each child - Failure to make a request for a Leave of absence in advance covering the absence dates in full will result in the absence being recorded as unauthorised.

 Please note: Parents do not have any legal entitlement to take their child on holiday during term time.

-I wish to apply for Leave of Absence from school to be granted to: Name of Child: Form Group: First Date of Proposed Absence: Last date of Proposed Absence: Expected date of return to school: evidence (they can only be exceptional circumstances) (se de reasons to support the application including ee overleaf before completing) (For siblings) I have also applied to School/Academy for leave of absence for (Insert child/children Signature of resident Parent/Carer: Print Name: Date: For school use only: NAME OF CHILD: Date received by school: 1 st date of absence requested by parents: Last d late of absence requested by parents: Expected date of return to school (as advised by parents): Absence Authorised: Yes/No The reasons for this decision are: • LOA record cheet to be completed by school and submitted v Head teacher/Attendance Lead: Dat e: Copy of this completed section should be sent back to parent with letter
+I wish to apply for Leave of Absence from school to be granted to: Form Group: - First Date of Proposed Absence: Last date of Proposed Absence: Expected date of return to school: Reason for Proposed Absence - please provide reasons to support the application including evidence (they can only be exceptional circumstances) (see overleaf before completing) Total Days Requested On This Occasion (For siblings) I have also applied to School/Academy for leave of absence for (Insert child/children's name) Signature of resident Parent/Carer: Print Name: Date: For school use only: NAME OF CHILD: Date received by school: 1st date of absence requested by parents: Last date of absence requested by parents: Expected date of return to school (as advised by parents): Absence Authorised: Yes/No The reasons for this decision are: .
+LOA record sheet to be completed by school and submitted where verbal requests made/ for other relevant information Copy of this completed section should be sent back to parent with letter